cyclus/cyclus.github.com/source/basics/introduction.rst

 |cyclus| is a next generation agent-based nuclear fuel cycle simulation
 platform whose genesis was driven by a variety of gaps seen in previous fuel cycle simulation efforts.
-The current fleet of :term:`fuel cycle simulator`\
+The current fleet of :term:`fuel cycle simulators
-s addresses three major design and development philosophies:
+<fuel cycle simulator>` addresses three major design and development
+philosophies:

     #.
 A desire for usability, thus developing a tool which begins with a
        simple model in a visual development environment that aims to provide an